Email supermarkets to stop selling dates from apartheid Israel

 Right now Palestinian date farmers need our support more than ever.
 By boycotting Israeli dates and buying dates from Palestinian brands instead, you can be sure your money is going directly to Palestinians date farmers who need it most.

-Major UK supermarkets like ASDA, Tesco, Iceland and Waitrose all sell dates from apartheid Israel as well as local grocery stores
+Israel is the world’s largest producer of Medjoul dates.
+Major UK supermarkets like ASDA, Tesco, Iceland and Waitrose all sell dates from apartheid Israel as well as local grocery store.
+The UK is the second-biggest importer of Israeli dates in Europe

 Help free Palestine